 People have different hip and knee sizes, so setting the wall-mounted Toilet to the right height is a safety measure you should not overlook.
 To prevent heavy people from plonking themselves carelessly on the Toilet rather than easing themselves onto the Toilet.
 There are no restricted standard toilet heights for wall mounted toilets.

 Some additional toilet support fixtures

 When purchasing a wall-mounted toilet, especially for heavy people, there are some other support fixtures on sale that helps reduce the stress on the wall-mounted Toilet.
-For additional support, we recommend the “grab bar” especially for heavy people if the toilets is adjacent to the wall.
+For additional support, we recommend the “grab bar” especially for heavy people if the toilets are adjacent to the wall.

 You may also like: